SalomePlatform/adao/doc/using.rst

     noted :math:`H`, which transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}` to be compared to observations :math:`\mathbf{y}^o`.

+:Observers:
+    *Optional command*.
+This command allows to set internal observers, that are functions linked with a particular variable, which will be executed each time this variable is modified.
+It is a convenient way to monitor interest variables during the data assimilation process, by printing or plotting it, etc.

 :OutputVariables:
     *Optional command*.
 This command allows to indicates the name and size of